Harmon Schmelzenbach

+As a Career Assignment Missionary to the Church of the Nazarene, Schmelzenbach continued the family missionary work that started with his grandfather and continued by his father Elmer “Vusigama” Schmelzenbach.

-Schmelzenbach was first appointed to Africa in 1960, and laid the groundwork for the establishment of the Nazarene Church in many countries across East Africa.
+Schmelzenbach was born to Elmer and Mary in Idaho, raised in Eswatini and educated in South Africa and Idaho.
+He was first appointed to Africa in 1960, and laid the groundwork for the establishment of the Nazarene Church in many countries across East Africa.
 This effort culminated with the establishment of ANU in 1987 on land that he chose and arranged for purchase.
 The purpose of founding ANU was an effort to train local pastors and church leaders for the ever-increasing reach of the Nazarene Church in Africa.

+He spent 34 years working in Africa, including South Africa (1960-1976), Namibia (1976-1984), Kenya (1984-1992) and two years in Ethiopia; he retired in 2001.

-Schmelzenbach is third in a line of four generations of missionaries of the Nazarene church.
-His son, Harmon R. Schmelzenbach works in the South Pacific area as the Field Strategy Coordinator for the Melanesian and South Pacific Fields for the Church of the Nazarene.
+Schmelzenbach is third in a line of five generations of missionaries of the Nazarene church.
+His son, Harmon R. Schmelzenbach works in the South Pacific area as the Field Strategy Coordinator for the Melanesian and South Pacific Fields for the Church of the Nazarene; his son Quinton is also a missionary and speaker.